 Undergraduate Research Club: Research Projects

-Congratulations!
-We are so pleased that you’ve decided to join an URC research team, and we’re excited to get started.
+The Undergraduate Research Club (URC) conducts team-based research each year based on members' interests.
+The first meeting of the academic year (in August or September) is devoted to brainstorming research ideas.
+The list gets narrowed down to a smaller list of 4-5 projects, with each project led by an URC officer.
+URC members can join any research team they want.
+If you are interested in learning more about the research teams, please check out the information below.
 This website will hopefully answer any questions you have about the process, but if we’re missing anything, please do not hesitate to contact your team leader, any of the URC officers, or the faculty advisor.
 All names and emails can be found here.

 What will students learn?